December 2014

 We’re all going to need clothes

 In the physical world we know what privacy is and how it works.
 We know because we have worked out privacy technologies and norms over thousands of years.
 Without them we wouldn’t have civilization.
 Doors and windows are privacy technologies.
-So are clothes. … Continue reading
+So are clothes.
+So are manners respecting the intentions behind our own and others’ use of those things.
+Those manners Continue reading

 Listening to Serial?
 Remember the West Memphis Three.

 On Saturday I invited Serial listeners to recall the Edgar Smith case.
 Smith got away, literally, with murder.
-He did it by convincing the media and the public (and to a lesser degree the courts) that he was innocent man, … Continue reading
+He did it by convincing the media and the public (and to a lesser degree the courts) that he was innocent man, falsely convicted of brutally killing a teenage girl.
+After he was released he attempted another Continue reading

 Listening to Serial?
 Remember the Edgar Smith case.

 I’m now four episodes into Serial, the hugely popular reality podcast from WBEZ and This American Life.
-In it reporter Sarah Koenig episodically tugs together many loose ends around the murder of Hae Min Lee, a Baltimore teenager, in 1999. … Continue reading
+In it reporter Sarah Koenig episodically tugs together many loose ends around the murder of Hae Min Lee, a Baltimore teenager, in 1999.
+The perp, said the cops and the proscecutor at the time, was former boyfriend Adnan Continue reading

 Is perfectly personalized advertising perfectly creepy?

 The uncanny valley is where you find likenesses of live humans that are just real enough to be creepy.
-On a graph it looks like this: So I was thinking about how this looks for advertising that wants to get … Continue reading
+On a graph it looks like this: So I was thinking about how this looks for advertising that wants to get perfectly personal.
+You know: advertising that comes from systems that know you better than you Continue reading

 Latest Linkpile